TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/BrowserJS/Package/Documentation/DOM/createDOM_ElementFromHTML_Code.md

 ```

 Creates the DOM element ([Element](https://developer.mozilla.org/en-US/docs/Web/API/Element)) or it's inheritor from
-HTML code, herewith is must be exactly one root element.
+HTML code, herewith it must be exactly one root element.
 If you have more than one root element or not sure that it will
 only one single root element, use [createHTML_CollectionFromHTML_Code](createHTML_CollectionFromHTML_Code.md)
 function instead.